 - 2 eggs

-- 1/4 cup + 1 tablespoon melted ghee (I like to use Fourth & Heart brand)
+- 1/4 cup melted ghee (I like to use Fourth & Heart brand)

-Whisk all dry ingredients together in a medium size mixing bowl.
+- Whisk all dry ingredients together in a medium size mixing bowl.
 In a separate bowl, whisk eggs then add other wet ingredients & whisk again.
-Pour wet ingredients into dry ingredients & mix with a spoon (the mixture gets stuck in a whisk).
+Pour wet ingredients into dry ingredients & mix with a spoon or fork (the mixture gets stuck in a whisk).

-Once batter in completely mixed, use a retractable ice cream scoop to spoon mixture onto a baking sheet.
-Once all the mixture is on the baking sheet, press each biscuit down lightly with fingers.
+- Once batter in completely mixed, use a retractable ice cream scoop to spoon mixture onto a baking sheet.
+After all the mixture is on the baking sheet, press each biscuit down lightly with fingers.
+It works best to wet fingers with water first to keep the batter from sticking.

-Bake for 13-14 minutes until biscuits have risen and are golden brown.
+- Bake for 13-15 minutes or until biscuits have risen and are golden brown.